 "I have three children, Theo who has now left Ashley and is in year 7, Ollie in year 5 and Kitty in year 3.
 Like so many of us I was really keen to get involved and have been class rep for each of my children in their reception year – a great way to meet everyone and find out what’s going on!

 I run my own inventory business based locally in and around Walton, a decision made after baby number two with the hope of not commuting into London anymore.
 I am lucky to be able to drop off and pick up most days.

-I also help at 9th Walton scouts as Assistant Group Scout Leader (in training!) as I have a beaver, cub and soon to be scout.
+I also help at 9th Walton scouts as Assistant Group Scout Leader (in training!) as I have a beaver, cub and scout.